moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber can indicate the priority of a subscription via the SUBSCRIBER_PRIORITY param and the original publisher indicates priority in every stream header.
+As such, the subscriber's priority is a property of the subscription and the original publisher's priority is a property of the Track and the Objects it contains.
 In both cases, a lower value indicates a higher priority, with 0 being the highest priority.

-The publisher SHOULD respect the subscriber and publisher's priorities.
+The publisher SHOULD respect the subscriber and original publisher's priorities.

 In addition, the SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or